srid/emanote/docs/start/install/docker.md

 # Docker image

-The official Docker image, which is built in CI, can be uses as follows:
+The official Docker image, which is built in CI, can be used as follows:

 ```sh
 cd /path/to/notebook